At which campus can I study this program?

 Career Paths

-Penn State's mechanical engineering curriculum offers many opportunities to gain hands-on experience in the profession.
-From experiential laboratory components to a series of design courses, our program prepares you for entering industry or going on to graduate school.
-The design component of the curriculum culminates in an industry-sponsored senior design project, in which you'll work in a team to solve a real-world issue.
+University Park: Penn State's mechanical engineering curriculum offers many opportunities to gain hands-on experience in the profession.
+At the University Park campus, our experiential laboratory components and design course sequence are tailored to prepare you to enter industry or graduate school.
+The design component of the curriculum culminates in an industry-sponsored senior design project, in which you'll work in a multidisciplinary team to solve a real-world issue.
+Our laboratory course encourages higher-order thinking skills.
+Students explore fundamental mechanical engineering knowledge through the lens of solving real-world problems in topics such as energy and sustainability, autonomy and robotics, and machine learning.

 Careers

-Mechanical engineering graduates go on to work in a diverse range of industries for large multinational companies and small local firms.
+University Park: Penn State's mechanical engineering program at the University Park campus has had a long and successful history.
+Mechanical engineering was introduced at Penn State in 1881.
+Graduates from our department go on to work in a diverse range of industries for large multinational companies and small local firms.
 Mechanical engineers are well prepared to work as managers due to their broad backgrounds and creative problem-solving skills.
-Our graduates regularly accept positions at Fortune 500 companies, such as Ingersoll Rand, Boeing, Toshiba-Westinghouse, General Electric, Lockheed Martin, Northrop Grumman, Dow Chemical, ExxonMobil, Procter & Gamble, United Technologies Corporation, and Johnson & Johnson.
+Historically, our graduates regularly accept positions at Fortune 500 companies, such as Ingersoll Rand, Boeing, Toshiba-Westinghouse, General Electric, Lockheed Martin, Northrop Grumman, Dow Chemical, ExxonMobil, Procter & Gamble, United Technologies Corporation, and Johnson & Johnson.

 MORE INFORMATION ABOUT POTENTIAL CAREER OPTIONS FOR GRADUATES OF THE MECHANICAL ENGINEERING PROGRAM